 - Share solutions.

-This problem can be done in the context of animals (how many legs have two dogs?), people in two cars, or even just guessing games (half the number I’m thinking of is 6, what am I thinking of?).
+Animals (how many legs have two dogs?)
+People in two cars A guessing game (half the number I’m thinking of is 6, what am I thinking of?).

 Extension to the Problem

 Pose problems with 4 tables and smaller numbers of people at each.

 Students may use a range of representations to show that Pizza Place can hold 14 people, and that 8 people sit at each of the Chicken N Chips tables.